143 results found

 Alinejad A, Philip N, Istepanian RSH, 2011, Mapping of Multiple Parameter M-health Scenarios to Mobile WiMAX QoS Variables, 2011 ANNUAL INTERNATIONAL CONFERENCE OF THE IEEE ENGINEERING IN MEDICINE AND BIOLOGY SOCIETY (EMBC), Pages: 1532-1535, ISSN: 1557-170X

-, 2010, Reinforcement learning algorithm for optimised cross layer medical video streaming over WiMAX networks, Pages: 862-866
+Alinejad A, Philip N, Istepanian R, 2010, Reinforcement learning algorithm for optimised cross layer medical video streaming over WiMAX networks, Pages: 862-866

 The design of effective broadband mobile healthcare systems using emerging WiMAX networks is an important issue, especially for remote medical diagnostic systems.
 In this paper, we introduce a new cross layer design approach for medical video streaming in WiMAX networks.
 The proposed approach is based on optimising medical Quality of Service (m-QoS) in the network environments.
 Preliminary performance analysis of the proposed algorithm has been evaluated via simulation studies.
 These results show that the proposed cross layer optimizer achieved performance improvements that are compatible with the medical QoS requirements and constraints. © 2010 IEEE.